Azdaroth/Azdaroth.github.io/source/_posts/2019-06-23-messages-on-rails-part-3-rabbitmq.markdown

 end
 ```

 The logic is quite simple: first, we need to connect Hutch.
 That's probably not the place where it should be executed, some initializer might be a better idea, but it's in this class to keep the example simpler.
-It's the same thing with `force_publisher_confirms` option that should be moved to some initializer which we use here for extra durability and better guarantees as we require the publisher to wait for the confirmation that the message was published.
+It's the same thing with `force_publisher_confirms` option (that should be moved to some initializer as well) which we use here for extra durability and better guarantees as we require the publisher to wait for the confirmation that the message was published.
 And then, we publish our message with `payment` and `order` keys and their serialized projections as values under `order.confirmed_by_payment` routing key.

 To consume the messages that are published by this class, we need some consumer classes: